tom-hg57/cim4j/README.md

 mvn verify
 ```

-This compiles the sources, verifies the unit tests, and builds two jar files:

-- `cim4j-cgmes-2-4-15` in directory `CGMES_2.4.15_27JAN2020/target`
-- `cim4j-cgmes-3-0-0` in directory `CGMES_3.0.0/target`

-These jar files can be used in other projects instead of including the source files.

 ## Run simple test program

 Read RDF files and write the data to RDF files separated by profiles.